godarklight/DarkMultiPlayer/README.md

 If you are running a private server, it's safe enough to just add the missing parts.

 You can get the DMP client to make a `DMPModControl.txt` file specific for your GameData directory by pressing `Options -> Advanced -> Mod Control -> Generate`.
 The whitelist option will only allow you to connect with the mods in your GameData directory.
 The blacklist option will allow you to connect with any mods.

+## Docker image
+The docker image contains a base linux install of DMP, with no mods, confiuration or universe.

+### Configuration
+The `/opt/dmp/Config` directory contains all of the configuration files for DMP.

+### Universe
+The `/opt/dmp/Universe` directory contains all of the game's state in DMP.